LICHPUNK/lichtweaks/README.md

 ###### *Wanna see what's new?
 See the most recent [update](https://github.com/tmoustakis/lichtweaks/blob/master/README.md#22123)!*

 ###### *Things to Note*:
-- Although designed to fit the general idea, most of textures seen will *NOT* be final.
-The end goal is to give them a much more refined look as the mod progresses.
+- Most of textures seen will *NOT* be final.
+The end goal is to give them a much more refined, complete look as the mod progresses.

 ## 2/20/23